olegantonyan/mpz/README.md

 Available alignments: left, right.

-The sum of `width_percent` of all columns must add up to 100 or below.
+The sum of `width_percent` of all columns must add up to 100 or less.
 Sometimes it has to be below 100 to get rid of horizontal scroll; this may happen due to padding and a few extra pixels in your desktop theme.

 `stretch` will stretch the column to fit the window width to the right.
 It's advised to have the last column stretched and the sum of all `width_percent` below 100, but you can experiment with it and see how it looks on your desktop.